phollott/hpci-cvt-app-js/README.md

 - then make sure to enable these options (packages → prettier):
   - eslint integration
   - stylelint integration
-  - automatic format on save (toggle format on save)
 - be aware of the `.prettierignore` file

 ## helpful links